- What’s In The Night Sky Tonight From My Location?

 We hope you found this article helpful.
 You’ll probably gather from reading this article that we are big fans of Stellarium and that it is our main go-to source for assessing what’s in the night sky tonight.

-The bonus is that it is available free (with a paid premium option that unlocks some more advanced features) and so we don’t hesitate to recommend it.
+The bonus is that it is available for free (with a paid premium option that unlocks some more advanced features) so we don’t hesitate to recommend it.

 If there are other methods that you use, please share in the comments below for other readers.

-If you are interested in taking photos of the night sky then you might also be interested in our guide to the best apps for astrophotography.
+If you are interested in taking photos of the night sky then you might also be interested in our guide to the best apps for astrophotography, plus if you are in a light-polluted area you should check out our guide to astrophotography in the city.